 Once you have mastered these skills, you should learn how to do the following:

-When planning a route, choose one that matches your skill and fitness levels using a topographic map to gauge terrain difficulty.
-Use the map to identify landmarks along the way to help you stay on track.
-Also be sure to identify water sources, alternative routes, and the direction to roads or towns.
+When planning a route, choose one that matches your skill and fitness levels, using a topographic map to gauge terrain difficulty.
+Use the map to identify landmarks, like stream or river crossings, natural formations, or trail intersections, along the way to help you stay on track.
+Also, be sure to identify water sources, alternative routes, and the direction to roads or towns.

-Moving carefully and adapting to the terrain are important for preventing injury or getting lost.
+Moving carefully and adapting to the terrain are important preventions you can take against injury or getting lost.
 In general, keep your body weight balanced over your feet, watch where you step, and take frequent breaks to rest.
 Stay on the designated trails at all times and be cautious of animal trails; they may lead to resources like water but can also get you lost.

 Watch out for areas prone to avalanches.
-They are usually marked.
+They are usually marked and typically occur on slopes between 30° and 45°.

 Deserts are typically hot and dry, with potentially cold nights, so be prepared by bringing appropriate clothing and extra water.
 Avoid traveling during the hottest part of the day and stick to areas of shade if possible.
 Due to the lack of visual features, paths in a desert may appear shorter than they actually are.
 If you are carrying electronic devices, be sure to protect them from extreme heat and direct sunlight.

-If you can avoid traveling at night, then don't do it.
+If you can avoid traveling at night, then it is best to remain where you are.
 If you have to travel, use a flashlight or headlamp to illuminate your path while moving slowly and carefully to avoid accidents.
 Use your hearing to identify helpful environmental cues like running water or distant roadways that can aid in orientation.

 In emergency situations, following a river downstream may eventually lead to civilization, as many settlements are built near water sources.

 If there's an obstacle in your path, you may need to take a detour.
 To do this, find a feature to navigate to on the other side of the obstacle, then turn 90 degrees and walk to the end of the obstacle.
 Once there, turn back 90 degrees to your original heading and pass the obstacle.
-Finally, turn 90 degrees again and walk to the feature you picked out.
-Now you can resume following your original bearing.
+Then, turn 90 degrees again and walk to the feature you picked out.
+Finally, turn 90 degrees one more time to resume following your original bearing.

 Trail markers indicate where the trail is and distinguish one trail from another.
-Many ways are used to mark trails, but there is no universal standard.
+Many methods are used to mark trails, and there is no universal standard.

 Blazes are painted symbols on trees or rocks.
 Typically, they are rectangles, squares, circles, triangles, or crosses.
 In most places, each trail is painted with a different color and/or shape of blaze.